Cheifulla83/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has static breakpoints, whereas responsive website is fluid and responds to media queries to adjust the screen layout.

 2. Describe what it means to be mobile first vs desktop first.

+The two terms refer to the way the origanal css layout is built. mobile first sites build there initial screen layout to fit a mobile sized device and add media queries to adjust the layout to fit a desktop. desktop first builds layouts to fit a desktop screen and addes media queries to adjust to mobile devies

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+font size 62.5% adjusts all font sizes to 10px. which establishes a base line for rem measurements

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing is writing code in a different langauge, in this case less, which gives css more versitility. using a compiler to translate that code into your css file

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+my favorite concept is creating variables. operations give me the most troubles.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.